DIAGNijmegen/website-content/website-ai-for-health/content/pages/about.md

 The meeting ends at 14.30h and there will be time until 15.00h for drinks and networking.

 Registration
 The lunch and meeting are open to all.
-Please register via this link: https://radboudumc-web.ungerboeck.com/reg/reg_p1_form.aspx?oc=10&ct=COURREG&eventid=10408
+Please register via this [link](https://radboudumc-web.ungerboeck.com/reg/reg_p1_form.aspx?oc=10&ct=COURREG&eventid=10408).

 Best regards on behalf of the directors of Thira Lab and Radboud AI for Health Lab,